johann8/bacularis/README.md

-# Bacula community edition
+# Bacularis and Bacula community edition

 # Linux
-Bacula Linux Binaries Deb / Rpm can be found on [Bacula websitei] (https://www.bacula.org/bacula-binary-package-download/) To access these binaries, you will need an access key, which will be provided when you complete a simple registration.
+Bacula Linux Binaries Deb / Rpm can be found on [Bacula website](https://www.bacula.org/bacula-binary-package-download/) To access these binaries, you will need an access key, which will be provided when you complete a simple registration.

 # Windows
-Bacula Windows Binaries can be found on [Bacula websitei] (https://www.bacula.org/binary-download-center/)
+Bacula Windows Binaries can be found on [Bacula website](https://www.bacula.org/binary-download-center/)

 # Create bacula client config files
 You can create client config files automatically.
 For this you can find some scripts and templates on the repo.
 You load the files into a directory and start the bash scripts.